retinal-information-processing-lab/journal-club/README.md

-# How to add a paper to the reading list
+# How to add a paper to the reading list?

 1. Copy the following template:
 ```